pzavar/RiskEscalator/docs/README.md

 - `sender`: Who sent the message
 - `channel`: Which channel the message was sent in
 - `message`: The content of the message

+## User Interface

+The system presents results in three organized tabs:

+1. **Escalation Report**: A detailed report of all flagged messages with context
+2. **Visualizations**: Interactive charts showing risk patterns and communication flow
+3. **Insights**: Key findings, risk severity assessment, and actionable recommendations

+For a complete understanding of how your data is processed when uploaded, see the [Data Processing Flow](data_processing_flow.md) documentation.